-Today’s jobless claims report indicated a decline in initial jobless claims while continued unemployment claims remained flat as seasonally adjusted initial claims trended just below the closely watched 400K level.
+Today’s jobless claims report showed an increase to both initial and continued unemployment claims as seasonally adjusted initial claims climbed nearer to the closely watched 400K level.

 Since the middle of 2008 though, two federal government sponsored “extended” unemployment benefit programs (the “extended benefits” and “EUC 2008” from recent legislation) have been picking up claimants that have fallen off of the traditional unemployment benefits rolls.